JKrysztofiak/messenger-stats/README.md

 # messenger-stats
-A script counting how many times a chosen person has started a Messenger conversation with you, and how many times you were the one starting.
-Results are represented as a standard output and a pie chart.

 A bunch of scripts calculating stats of your messenger convos

+**conversationStarter.py**
+This script counts how many times a chosen person has started a Messenger conversation with you, and how many times you were the one starting.

 ![Preview](https://i.imgur.com/gfsOAO0.png)